Doriel1121/souto/README.md

 The on boarding process is finished once the sailor had done all of the tickets.
 The sailor have the ability to indicate that he has a problem with doing a specific ticket - and the captain will immediatly know about it.

+## Important information
+This repository contains the Server code(souto-server) + Client(App) code(souto-app) + Application binary (apk in bin directory).
+You should only install the apk to run the application.
+The server is already running on AWS, So there is no need to run it.
+You can run the application code in google chrome dev-tools.
+For more information read the README in the souto-app directory.

 ### Prerequisites
 * An android device or emulator (Android Nougat or newer + API version 24 or above)
 * Clone the repo / Download the APK from the bin directory